Sort By: Theme Date

 - Formal Models of Domestic Politics.
 2013.
 Cambridge University Press (Analytical Methods for Social Research).
 Details.

 - Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States.
 2008.
 Cambridge University Press (Cambridge Studies in Comparative Politics).
-Honorable mention, AAASS Davis Center Book Prize in Political and Social Studies.
+AAASS Davis Center Book Prize in Political and Social Studies, honorable mention.
 Based on Ph.D. dissertation, Mancur Olson Award for best dissertation in political economy.
 Details.

 - Formal Models of Domestic Politics: Second Edition.
 Cambridge University Press (Analytical Methods for Social Research).

 - Collective Action and Representation in Autocracies: Evidence from Russia’s Great Reforms.
 2018.
 With Paul Castañeda Dower, Evgeny Finkel, and Steven Nafziger.
 American Political Science Review.
 112(1):125-147.
+Michael Wallerstein Award for best paper published in political economy.
+European Politics and Society Best Article Award, honorable mention.
 (Web appendix, replication data.)

 - Related: Democratization as a Continuous Choice: A Comment on Acemoglu and Robinson’s Correction to “Why Did the West Extend the Franchise?”
-2018.
+2019.
 With Paul Castañeda Dower, Evgeny Finkel, and Steven Nafziger.
-Revise and resubmit at Journal of Politics.
+Journal of Politics.
+Forthcoming.

 - Formal Models of Nondemocratic Politics.
 2016.
 With Konstantin Sonin and Milan Svolik.
 Annual Review of Political Science.
 19:565-84.
 (Web appendix.)